 For the past several years, the University has begun to more actively investigate ticket resale.
 Their tactics have included the purchase of tickets from brokerage sites and auction sites (such as ebay), undercover gameday operations, and investigating leads reported to the ticket office.
-As a result, the ticket priviledges of the original owners (more than 3400 people, including >1700 in 2006) are suspended or revoked.
-The University web site on this matter is http://und.cstv.com/tickets/tickets-resale.html The University encourages the reporting of suspected resale violations to: firstname.lastname@example.org
+As a result, the >9000 tickets hve been "suspended or revoked," with the ticket priviledges of the original owners at risk of being suspended or revoked.
+The University web site on this matter is http://www.und.com/tickets/ticket-policy-new.html The University encourages the reporting of suspected resale violations to: email@example.com

 Many (most?) alumni oppose selling tickets for over face value.
-Check out Andy Budzinski's editorial for a typical alumnus sentiment regarding ticket 'scalping.'
-A recent South Bend Tribune article investgated the 'scalping' of Notre Dame Tickets, the impact on the fans and the University’s position on ticket resale.
+A somewhat dated South Bend Tribune article investgated the 'scalping' of Notre Dame Tickets, the impact on the fans and the University’s position on ticket resale.

 |A.||The University broadcasts games live on a big screen television inside the Joyce Athletic and Convocation Center (JACC).
 Several thousand fans watch the game there.
 There is no admission fee.
 The Lafortune Student Center, Eck VIsitor's Center and Morris Inn also have several television sets which are freely accessible.
 There are also several local bars where you can watch the games.|

 |13.||Q.||How many tickets for away games does Notre Dame receive ?|